 The saying goes that Melbourne is your wife and Sydney is your mistress, meaning Sydney is how you like to spend a weekend and Melbourne is the one you want to come home to.
 It’s an accurate representation, as Melbourne can’t beat Sydney’s glitz, yet still has an overwhelming amount of sites, culture and activities worth bragging about.
 Those, combined with fantastic (and sometimes free!) public transportation, safe streets and a strong economy help Melbourne consistently rank as one of the world’s best places to live.

-Soak up the café culture
+What to do in Melbourne: Soak up the café culture

 Melbourne is renowned for its cafes, and after you sip a Flat White at one of them you’ll never want to go to Starbucks again.
 There’s just something about the strong lattes artfully created by career baristas, who take pride in knowing your order after the first time you walk in.
 Most cafes also offer house-made treats such as fluffy croissants, juicy fruit parfaits and fresh-out-of-the-oven muffins, making it an easy decision to skip your hotel’s boring continental breakfast.
 Outdoor cafes are also the perfect place to people watch and soak in the sounds of the city.